Mubarokahh/DevOps-Projects/LOAD BALANCER SOLUTION WITH APACHE.md

 In this project we will enhance our Tooling Website solution by adding a Load Balancer to disctribute traffic between Web Servers and allow users to access our website using a single URL.

-## Configure Apache As A Load Balancer
+## Configure Apache As A Load Balancer.

 * Create an Ubuntu Server 20.04 EC2 instance and name it Project-8-apache-lb, so your EC2 list will look like this